 Trekking in Iceland

-For the adventure activity holiday of a lifetime Iceland offers a fantastic landscape of huge waterfalls, glaciers, geysers and steaming hot pools.
+For the adventure activity holiday of a lifetime, Iceland offers a fantastic landscape of huge waterfalls, glaciers, geysers and steaming hot pools.
 The capital, Reykjavik, is a small but beautiful city and the trekking in Iceland is fantastic.
-Iceland is a perfect destination for adventure holidays and this eight-day winter trek takes in the best sights including glacier walking and the Northern Lights.
+Iceland is a perfect destination for adventure holidays and this sample eight-day winter trek takes in the best sights including glacier walking and the Northern Lights.

 Day 1 – Flight to Reykjavik

 Your flight to Iceland will be followed by a pleasant three-hour transfer along the spectacular south coast to your remote but welcoming guesthouse at Drangshlid.

 The first day of your Icelandic adventure is a great laugh as you receive training in how to use snowshoes.
 Then it’s off on a snowshoe trek in the hills behind Skogafoss waterfall.
 You’ll then return to your guesthouse for a well earned Icelandic dinner.